 After graduating from high school, Angela went to St. Olaf College in Minnesota.
 The cold, snowy campus offered the perfect place for a bookish girl with a passion for research to blossom.
 Angela’s parents impressed upon her the need for a reliable career, so after college, she went on to Washington University in St. Louis where she earned a Masters of Arts in Teaching.
 Teaching at small, private schools, she applied her love of art and music, history and travel in her classroom.

 She won a Fulbright Memorial Fund award and spent a month in Japan studying the Japanese educational system.
 Not long after Angela’s husband asked, “What would you think about moving to California?”
 And away they went.
 She has taught writing in Korea as well as in cyberspace.
-She has marched in the Macy’s Thanksgiving Day Parade, escorted a variety of performing groups through the US and Europe, and jumps on a plane any time she can -- now flying out of Dallas, Texas.
+She has marched in the Macy’s Thanksgiving Day Parade, escorted a variety of performing groups through the US and Europe, and jumps on a plane any time she can -- now flying out of Denver, Colorado.

 Angela married an Italian-American with memories of playing as a child at Ostia Antica and romping through the Colosseum.
 Now she enjoys traveling to Italy frequently – often escorting small groups of people.
 In doing so she combines the great passions in her life: art and history, travel and, of course, writing.
 But motherhood has made those trips a bit less frequent.
 She and her family are currently renovating a 1958 Mid Century home in Colorado, an experience she writes about at MidModernMama.com which is her celebration of all things creative.

 However, even as a mother, Angela still does not like broccoli much.